0

 Business Mail Policy

 The ACP is unable to forward mail addressed to a business, trust, charitable organization, or similar entity.
 These entities are not eligible for program enrollment.
-The ACP will accept business mail only if the letter is addressed directly to the participant (not "in care of" or "to the attention of").
-For more information, participants should refer to the Participant Handbook.
+The ACP will accept business mail only if the letter is addressed directly to the participant.
+For more information, participants can refer to the Participant Handbook.

 Service of Process and Legal Mail